doctype-Melvin/knights-travails/README.md

 The problem I've faced with this approach was, that I couldn't figure out a practical way of assigning coordinates to the board's fields.
 So I had to go back and create the board using a table element.

+#### Origin of the board
+I had to start the loop with a negative integer and turn it into an absolute value later on.
+This way I could preserve the logic of having the board's origin in the lower left hand corner, which translates to the coordinates [0,0].